chaitu-ycr/ai_chat_templates/templates/senior_test_automation_engineer_resume_template.md

 ## 8️⃣ Tooling & Open Source Contributions

 **Example:**
 - Developed `auto-ci` — an open-source CI integration tool for test automation
-- Contributed to Selenium and Pytest plugins
+- Contributed to Selenium, Pytest, and Robot Framework plugins
-- Built internal utilities for test data management and reporting
+- Built internal utilities for test data management, reporting, and test environment provisioning
+- Reviewer and contributor to open-source documentation and best practices

 **Your turn:**
 > Mention any internal or open-source tools you've developed or contributed to.

 *Type your contributions here.
 When ready, type "continue" to proceed.*